coolOrangeLabs/powerflc-samples/coolorange.flc.sync.folder/README.md

 # New Product Introduction (NPI) Workflow

 ## Challenge
-New projects in a very early stage need a place where information can be collected and discussed – in Fusion Lifecycle.
+New projects in a very early stage need a place where information can be collected and discussed – in Fusion 360 Manage.
 As soon the project reaches a certain maturity, it’s time to involve engineering.
 This sample workflow lets you define at which stage of the FLC-project and according Vault-project shall be created in Vault, with given properties and sub-folders.
 Enginers can now start their work with all information set.

 ## Description
-The NPI workflow can be used to synchronize Projects, Products or any other Fusion Lifecycle items in a configurable state with Vault folders/projects.
-The workflow runs on a Vault Job Processor and periodically queues a Fusion Lifecycle workspace for changes.
+The NPI workflow can be used to synchronize Projects, Products or any other Fusion 360 Manage items in a configurable state with Vault folders/projects.
+The workflow runs on a Vault Job Processor and periodically queues a Fusion 360 Manage workspace for changes.
 If changes are detected a folder/project gets created or updated in Vault.

 The entire workflow is based on PowerShell scripts and can be customized if needed.